syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 ## Find and highlight in PowerPoint presentation

-.NET PowerPoint library allows you to find the text in the PowerPoint presentation and then to manipulate it.
+.NET PowerPoint library allows you to find the text in the PowerPoint presentation and highlight it.

-* You can find the first occurrence or all the occurrences of the text in the PowerPoint presentation.
-* You can find the text from specific slide, notes slide, master slide or layout slide.
-* You can find the text by matching case, whole word and all occurrence or first occurrence alone.
-* You can also find the content that spans across several lines.

 The following code example illustrates how to find a particular text and highlight it.